What is U-Today?

 That would be great, of course, but it’s not necessary.
 We have a weekly meeting to discuss topics.
 And two of our experienced journalists are there to guide you, young padawan.
 Especially in the beginning, you might need some training wheels or – in a worst case scenario – a safety net.
 We’ll help you get the hang of journalism and all its written and unwritten rules.
-Most importantly, this is the kind of job that can help you develop your skills: from less-academic writing, to interviewing, to working on your persistence.
+Most importantly, this is the kind of job that can help you develop your skills: from less-academic writing, to interviewing, to editing, to working on your persistence.

 What kind of work would I do?

 It can be very straightforward: think of a topic, do some more research and interview someone about it and write it out into a coherent article.
 That’s it.
 But here comes the fun part: what you want to write about, is mostly up to you!
 As a student journalist, you are our eyes and ears on campus.
 So whatever the ‘talk of the town’ is, you’re probably closer by than you think.

 Very important, of course: does it pay?

 Of course!
 Payment takes place on a monthly basis.